 The New South Wales State Government applies a Waste and Environment Levy to waste that is landfilled in NSW.
 The levy aims to increase the cost of landfilling waste in an effort to reduce waste and promote recycling.
-In the 2020/21 financial year the NSW Waste levy was \$84.10 per tonne.
-This is expected to increase by CPI for the 2021/22 financial year.
+In the 2021/22 financial year the NSW Waste levy was \$84.60 per tonne.
+This is expected to increase by CPI for the 2022/23 financial year.
 The cost of the levy is applied to waste which is disposed of as a result of the waste collection and disposal services.

 The Queensland Government is increasing the Qld waste levy on 1 July 2021.
-The Qld Levy is currently set at \$80 per tonne for waste that is landfilled in Queensland, and is proposed to increase to \$85 per tonne in the 2021/22 financial year.
+The Qld Levy is currently set at \$85 per tonne for waste that is landfilled in Queensland, and is proposed to increase to \$95 per tonne in the 2022/23 financial year.
 This will have some impact on the way Tweed Shire manages waste as there are currently some waste streams, including the waste collected from household, being disposed of in Queensland.

-The NSW Waste Avoidance and Resource Recovery (WARR) Act was reviewed in 2015 with the diversion target for household waste increased from 66% to 70% by 2021.
-This target is one of the motives for Council to adopt improved resource recovery and recycling initiatives for domestic waste.
+The NSW Waste Avoidance and Resource Recovery (WARR) Act was reviewed in 2015 with the diversion target for household waste increased from 66% to 70% in 2021.
+This target has been one of the drivers for Council to adopt resource recovery and recycling initiatives for domestic waste.